 “How to become a teacher in Greece”, is something our students often ask.

-Every country has a different educational system and the process of becoming a teacher can also vary greatly, both for primary and secondary education.
+Every country has a different educational system.
+The process of becoming a teacher can also vary greatly per country, both for primary and secondary education.

 They know how to engage adults from many different countries and backgrounds and teach them in a way that allows them to use the language from day one.
 This is an ongoing process that is a result of hands-on experience, feedback, and continuous training.

-A very different path awaits someone who chooses to become a standard schoolteacher and want to work in the Greek public sector.
+A very different path awaits someone who chooses to become a standard schoolteacher and want to work for the Greek public sector.

 Primary education and kindergarten in Greece